AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizeseo.md

 Secure a PDF as follows:

 1. Open **[!UICONTROL Document Properties]** (*Ctrl + D* on Windows or *Cmd + D* on Mac) and select the **[!UICONTROL Security]** tab.
 1. Check **[!UICONTROL Printing editing and printing of the document.
-A password will be required in order to change these settings.]**
+A password is required to change these settings.]**
 1. Under **[!UICONTROL Changes Allowed:]** select **[!UICONTROL None]**.
 1. Check **[!UICONTROL Enable text access for screen reader devices for the visually impaired.]**
 1. Enter and confirm a strong password.